 10. Drain your water Features

 If you’re lucky enough to have an outdoor water feature, properly closing it for the season will keep it in tip-top shape for next year.
 First, drain the water feature to prevent water from expanding inside and causing damage to the structures.
 The deep-freeze temperatures we get in the wintertime can burst water pumps, so make sure to remove them and give them a good cleaning.
 If you have a pond with live fish, they’ll require a different care regimen to prepare for the winter.
-Finally, cover your water feature with a tarp to protect it from the harsh elements.
+Finally, cover your water feature with a tarp to save time on debris and snow removal later.

 Looks like you’ll be busy this season!
 But don’t worry—once you get through this fall cleanup, you’ll be pretty pleased to see how tidy your property looks as the seasons change again.
 Then, in the spring, you’ll find yourself with fewer chores, healthier plants, and a more beautiful outdoor space.